mas-chat/mas/README.md

    On Mac you can install [Homebrew](http://brew.sh/) and then do ```brew install redis nodejs-dev```

-2. Create and inspect the configuration file.
-Use absolute paths for directories.
-For now, pid directory has to be ```/path/to/git-project/run```
+2. Create the configuration file.
+You don't need to edit it, default options should work.

    ```bash
    $ cp mas.conf.example mas.conf
    ```

-3. Install node modules
+3. Install the required node modules

    ```bash
    $ npm install